newbit1/rootAVD/README.md

 		* rootAVD will reboot the AVD automatically
 		* check Magisk App !!

+## Install / Update a custom build kernel and its modules
+### Preconditions
+* Install Magisk Preconditions
+* build a kernel (bzImage) and its modules (initramfs.img)
+* both files are placed inside the rootAVD directory
+* ramdisk.img must be untouched (stock)

+### How To Use it
+* run rootAVD with the additional InstallKernelModules parameter
+* the modules inside ramdisk.img will be replaced by the modules inside initramfs.img
+* kernel-ranchu gets a backup and will be placed with bzImage when done patching
+* bzImage and initramfs.img will be deleted after installation

+## Restore Backups of Ramdisk and kernel
+### Preconditions
+* none

+### How To Use it
+* run rootAVD with the additional restore parameter

 #### Linux
 ```
 ./rootAVD.sh ~/Android/Sdk/system-images/android-S/google_apis_playstore/x86_64/ramdisk.img
 ./rootAVD.sh EnvFixTask
+./rootAVD.sh ~/Android/Sdk/system-images/android-S/google_apis_playstore/x86_64/ramdisk.img restore
+./rootAVD.sh ~/Android/Sdk/system-images/android-S/google_apis_playstore/x86_64/ramdisk.img InstallKernelModules
 ```

 #### MacOS